Vathsan18/data-cleaning-customer-care/README.md

-Customer Care Data Cleaning Project
+# Customer Care Data Cleaning Project

-Welcome to the Customer Care Data Cleaning Project!
+Welcome to the **Customer Care Data Cleaning Project**!
 This repository contains a comprehensive workflow for cleaning and preprocessing a customer care dataset to ensure high-quality and reliable data for further analysis or modeling.

+---

-📂 Project Overview
+## 📂 Project Overview

-The primary objective of this project is to clean and prepare a customer care dataset by performing various data cleaning operations, including handling duplicates, correcting field values, restructuring data formats, encoding categorical variables, and removing outliers.
-Additionally, the project involves importing and visualizing an employee dataset.
+The primary objective of this project is to clean and prepare a customer care dataset by performing various data cleaning operations, including:

+- Handling duplicates
+- Correcting field values
+- Restructuring data formats
+- Encoding categorical variables
+- Removing outliers

+Additionally, the project includes importing and visualizing an employee dataset.

+---

-🛠️ Steps Performed
+## 🛠️ Steps Performed
-Importing the Dataset

-Loaded the customer care dataset into the workspace for processing.

-Removing Duplicate Records

-Identified and deleted duplicate rows to ensure data integrity.

-Dropping Needless Columns

-Removed irrelevant or unnecessary columns to focus on essential features.
+1. **Importing the Dataset**
+2. **Removing Duplicate Records**
+3. **Dropping Needless Columns**

-Correcting Last Name Field
+4. **Correcting Last Name Field**

-Cleaned the last_name field by removing unnecessary characters and standardizing values.

-Restructuring Phone Numbers

-Reformatted the phone_number field to a consistent and desired format for easier analysis.

-Numerical Encoding

-Encoded the categorical fields:

-paying_customer

-do_not_contact

-Converted these fields into numerical values for compatibility with machine learning algorithms.

-Importing Employee Dataset

-Loaded an additional employee dataset for further analysis and cross-referencing.

-Data Visualization

-Visualized the dataset using boxplots to understand the distribution of numerical features.

-Outlier Detection

-Identified outliers using statistical methods and boxplot visualization.

-Dropping Outliers

-Removed outlier records to ensure a clean and robust dataset.
+5. **Restructuring Phone Numbers**
+6. **Numerical Encoding**
+7. **Importing Employee Dataset**
+8. **Data Visualization**
+9. **Outlier Detection**
+10. **Dropping Outliers**

+---

-📊 Technologies Used
+## 📊 Technologies Used

-Python 3.x (jupyter notebook)
+- **Python 3.x** (Jupyter Notebook)

-Pandas for data manipulation
+- **Pandas** for data manipulation

-Matplotlib for data visualization
+- **Matplotlib** for data visualization